tact-lang/docs-obsolete/tact-design.md

 ### Type Hierarchy

-With rigid separation of programs by types and terms there are no need to introduce type hierarchies.
-But in Tact types are terms, so it is need to introduce type hierarchy which allow to differentiate between types and types of types (e.g. type `Type`).
+With the rigid separation of programs by types and terms, there is no need to introduce type hierarchies.
+But in Tact types are terms, so it needs to introduce a type hierarchy that allows differentiation between types and types of types (e.g. type `Type`).

-Currently, type hierarchy in Tact is as follows:
+Currently, the type hierarchy in Tact is as follows:
-1. Values and expressions on values has types `Int`, `Bool`, etc.
+1. Values and expressions on values have types `Int`, `Bool`, etc.
-2. Values `Int`, `Bool`, etc. has type `Type 0`.
+2. Values `Int`, `Bool`, etc. have type `Type 0`.
 3. Value `Type N` has type `Type N+1`.

 This is what about direct types.
 But there are also type-sets in Tact.
-Type-set is a type that can take values of strictly bounded count of types down by hierarchy.
+Type-set is a type that can take values of a strictly bounded count of types down by hierarchy.
 For example, type-set with type `Type 1` can take values with types `Type 0`, `Type 2` can take values with types `Type 1`, etc.

 This is used in interfaces.
-Interface in Tact is an entity with type `Type 1`, so it can take values of types `Type 0`.
+Interface in Tact is an entity with type `Type 1`, so it can take values of type `Type 0`.

-This hierarchy allow to bring interfaces in type system without adding special syntax and/or semantic.
-With this type hierarchy it is possible to make generic bounded functions which accept some value with type `Type 0` because interfaces has strictly bounded set of values they can accept which is interface functionality.
-When user wants to accept a disjunction or conjuction set of interfaces it can use operators decribed below.
+This hierarchy allows to bring interfaces in the type system without adding special syntax and/or semantics.
+With this type hierarchy, it is possible to make generic bounded functions that accept some value with type `Type 0` because interfaces have a strictly bounded set of values they can accept which is interface functionality.
+When a user wants to accept a disjunction or conjunction set of interfaces it can use the operators described below.

-It is possible situation that type must accept types that implements 2 or more interfaces.
-In this situation type must be declared using ∩ operator, e.g. type `Interface1 ∩ Interface2` can accept only values that implements both `Interface1` AND `Interface1`.
+It is a possible situation when a type must accept types that implement 2 or more interfaces.
+In this situation type must be declared using an ∩ operator, e.g. type `Interface1 ∩ Interface2` can accept only values that implement both `Interface1` AND `Interface1`.

-It is possible situation that type must accept types that can implements only one of the 2 or more interfaces.
-In this situation type must be declared using ∪ operator, e.g. type `Interface1 ∪ Interface2` can accept only values that implements `Interface1` OR `Interface1`.
+It is a possible situation that type must accept types that can implement only one of the 2 or more interfaces.
+In this situation type must be declared using ∪ operator, e.g. type `Interface1 ∪ Interface2` can accept only values that implement `Interface1` OR `Interface1`.

 There are also type-sets of interfaces that have type `Type 2` and so can accept values of type `Type 1` which is interfaces.
-For example, `Type 2` type can accept any interface as an value.
-It is allow to manipulate on interfaces in compile-time, construct interfaces in compile-time, change them and etc. TODO: strict sets of possible iterfaces?
+For example, the `Type 2` type can accept any interface as a value.
+It allows for manipulating interfaces in compile-time, constructing interfaces in compile-time, changing them, etc. TODO: strict sets of possible interfaces?

 ## Generics